Alabama EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in Alabama

-Once your deposit date arrives, you can confirm the funds are available in a few different ways.
+Once your deposit date arrives, you can confirm the funds are available in a few ways.
 For a complete list of options, see our guide on how to check your EBT balance in Alabama.
-The three most convenient methods are listed below.
+Below are three of the most convenient methods to see your new balance.

 Download the app